neondatabase/website/content/docs/introduction/high-availability.md

 ### Compute endpoints as metadata

 Think of your compute endpoint as metadata — with your connection string being the core element.
 The endpoint isn't permanently tied to any specific resource but can be reassigned as needed.
-When you first connect to your database, Neon reassigns to a pre-created VM and attaches your compute endpoint to this VM.
+When you first connect to your database, Neon assigns a pre-created VM from a pool and attaches your compute endpoint to this VM.

 #### Postgres failure